algolia/kubernetes-hands-on/99-good-practices/README.md

 We recommand to use [`yamllint`](https://github.com/adrienverge/yamllint).
 Compared to other YAML linter.
 It has the nice feature of supporting multi-documents in a single file.
 The file [yamllint](./yamllint) is a good configuration for this tool.

-You can also use kubernetes specifics linter. [kube-score](https://github.com/zegl/kube-score) lints your manifests and enforce good practices. [kubeval](https://github.com/instrumenta/kubeval) also lints the manifests, but only checks if they are valid.
+You can also use k8s specifics linter. [kube-score](https://github.com/zegl/kube-score) lints your manifests and enforce good practices. [kubeval](https://github.com/instrumenta/kubeval) also lints the manifests, but only checks if they are valid.

-In kubernetes 1.13 the option [`--dry-run`](https://kubernetes.io/blog/2019/01/14/apiserver-dry-run-and-kubectl-diff/) appeared on “kubectl”.
+In k8s 1.13 the option [`--dry-run`](https://k8s.io/blog/2019/01/14/apiserver-dry-run-and-kubectl-diff/) appeared on “kubectl”.
 You could also use this feature to know if your YAML are valid for k8s.

 ### Handle `SIGTERM` signal in your applications

-Kubernetes sends this signal when it wants to stop a container.
+k8s sends this signal when it wants to stop a container.
 You should listen to it and react accordingly to your application (close connections, save a state, etc.).

 ### Probes